CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

 this data was record at, do not have observed death events)

 We next use the ``KaplanMeierFitter`` method ``fit`` to fit the model to the data.
-(This is similar to, and was inspired by, another popular Python library `scikit-learn's <http://scikit-learn.org/stable/>`__ fit/predict API)
+(This is similar to, and inspired by, another popular Python library `scikit-learn's <http://scikit-learn.org/stable/>`__ fit/predict API)